 Plotting these probabilities is not done automatically by R, so we have to mainpulate the histogram command in R to do this (and I don't normally recommend that you make this plot - I'm just making it for teaching purposes here).
 I'll make a little function to do that.

-2.2 What about those cancelled flights?
-(Conditioning)
+2.2 Considering a subpopulation (Conditioning)